Appalachian Prenatal Clinic

 WIC Services (Women, Infant & Children)

 WIC (Women, Infant, Children) is a nutrition and health program for pregnant women, new mothers and young children.
 WIC provides supplemental food, nutritional education, and breastfeeding support to eligible Cherokee County women and children.
 A breastfeeding peer counselor is also available to assist in breastfeeding education and management.
-Learn about who is eligible for WIC (PDF) and view more information about the program (PDF).
+Learn about who is eligible for WIC (PDF) and view more information about the program (PDF) or Apply ONLINE NOW.

 Breast/Cervical Cancer Screening Program